maloymanna/maloymanna.github.io/content/pm/2019-03-07-the-5-time-thieves.md

 The book is a good introduction to **Kanban** for beginners because it explains the core issues that kanban tries to solve.

 Most people appreciate concepts **visually**, and the simple fact of making things visual using a kanban board helps teams and managers appreciate the amount of work already launched but not completed.
-Having a good grounding in these "time thieves" helps identifying all "invisible" work on the kanban board as a very important first step.
+Having a good grounding in these {{< blue-text >}}"time thieves"{{< /blue-text >}} helps identifying all {{< blue-text >}}"invisible"{{< /blue-text >}} work on the kanban board as a very important first step.

 ![A Kanban board](/pm/kanban.png)

-All work including invisible WIP has an associated cost, so the corporation needs to make it <font color="blue">visible</font>.
+All work including invisible WIP has an associated cost, so the corporation needs to make it {{< blue-text >}}visible{{< /blue-text >}}.
 A kanban system with too much WIP could cause bottleneck, which ultimately leads to delays in delivering value.
 This therefore has immediate takeaway in actions to limit the WIP, usually at the demand management level.

 A next step which helps is to then identify the impediments preventing the team from completing these activities.
 The corporation needs to find ways to minimize interruptions, including unplanned work and unnecessary meetings which do not add value.
 Using a visibility grid helps categorize the value of visible and invisible work - whether it is positive or negative.